AlixMcGill/ArcaneConquestHeros/ProjectIdeas.md

 4. Should be different card classes (Class names are generic for time being)

     - Fighter
+        - no wisdom
     - Assassin (Buff to Dexterity High Nerf to Vitality)
+        - no wisdom
     - Witch
+        - no int
     - Sorcerer
+        - no dex
     - True Tank (no damage but buffed Vitality)
+        - no wisdom

 5. Damage Negates